programming-hero-web-course-4/b10a8-gadget-heaven-mdrony5134/README.md

   For managing data , the project leverages:

-  -**Context API**: Used for managing the shopping cart and wishlist across the application, providing a global state accessible from any component.
+  - **Context API**: Used for managing the shopping cart and wishlist across the application, providing a global state accessible from any component.

  -------------------------------